Whistleblower Overview

 older woman looking at laptop screen

-Who Is Protected By the Whistleblower Act?
+Who Is Protected By the Whistleblower Act in Los Angeles?

 An employee might not be entitled to whistleblower protection for reporting an illegal act only within the company.
 However, the employee might be protected from retaliation in the workplace by public policy or other laws.
 For example, if an employee reports sexual harassment to the company’s HR department, he or she is protected from workplace retaliation by Title VII of the Civil Rights Act and cannot be fired for reporting the workplace sexual harassment.
 A wrongful termination lawyer can explain the differences to you in a free attorney consultation about wrongful termination for reporting illegal activity.